wizelineacademy/chatGPT-sprint-1023/capstone_project/README.md

 -   Equip yourself with a basic understanding of Python (or another ChatGPT API-supported language).
 -   Set up your development environment (e.g., Python environment, code editor).
 -   Procure an OpenAI API key from [OpenAI&rsquo;s platform](https://www.openai.com/).
--   IMPORTANT: Place your API key within a `.env` file as `API_KEY=your_actual_key_here`.
+-   IMPORTANT: Place your API key within a `.env` file as `OPENAI_API_KEY=your_actual_key_here`.
 This ensures your credentials remain private and are not unintentionally shared.
 -   Make sure the \`capstone_project\` directory is your current working directory.
 -   Make sure you have the correct version of Python installed (defined in the `.python-version` file).
 -   Run \`pip install -r requirements.txt\` to install the required dependencies.